A researcher by trade, curious by nature. Writer, photographer, tech lover, crazy about cooking and eating (or maybe I'm just Italian).

-Here are specs for the petrol-only version (the data is the same).
+Here are the specs for the petrol-only version (the data is the same).

 The actual price of the car was 12700 euros.
-It ended up being 15684 euros including lease charges, additional guarantees etc...
+It ended up being 15684 euros including lease charges, additional guarantees, etc ...
 I didn't like that the final price was announced after the first few signatures.
-I would have taken the car anyway, and it felt like lack of transparency.
+I would have taken the car anyway, and it felt like a lack of transparency.
 I'm not saying these people are scammers, they are just good salesmen, so keep your eyes open and don't be afraid to ask uncomfortable questions.

 - Lights and windshield cleaners turn on automatically when they are needed